p-n-c/project-prototype-generator/README.md

 Open a terminal and navigate to where you want to locate your project.

-Type `create-web-project` and follow the instructions.
+Type `create-prototype` and follow the instructions.

 #### Project selection